My Pet Has a Lump – What Should I Do?

+You pet has a lump.
+What should you do?
 Finding a lump is a common reason for an owner to bring their pet to see the vet.
-Finding a lump can create a lot of anxiety; we often fear the worst since most of us have experienced either a family member or pet being diagnosed with ‘cancer’.
+Finding a lump can create a lot of anxiety.
+We often fear the worst since most of us have experienced either a family member or pet being diagnosed with ‘cancer’.

-The good news is that a lump doesn’t always mean bad news, and even if it is a type of cancer there may be a number of treatment options available to effect either cure or remission.
+The good news is just because your pet has a lump doesn’t always mean bad news.
+Even if it is a type of cancer there may be a number of treatment options available to effect either cure or remission.

 Terminology can be confusing and you may hear the terms lump, mass, growth, tumour, neoplasia or cancer being used interchangeably.